 To create a solid meeting agenda, include the following:

-Attendee List: Let everyone know who's coming.
+Attendee list: Let everyone know who's coming.
 Also, it pays to be selective.
 If someone will neither gain nor contribute value by coming to the meeting, leave them off the list and let them work on their current projects.

 Purpose of the meeting: Define why you are actually holding the meeting.
-If you cannot think of a good reason for hosting one, consider skipping it.
+If you can’t think of a good reason for hosting one, consider skipping it.
 No one wants to sit around twiddling their thumbs for an hour when they could be working to finish the day early.